Arabic Wikipedia: History

 In 2007 the secret police in an unspecified country detained Tarawneh and demanded that he reveal the IP address of a contributor.
 To protect the Wikipedian, the administrators forged a dispute that was the presumed reason for Tarawneh losing his administrator access, so the secret police was unable to obtain the IP.
 In response to the incident, the rules now state that no one user may have access to all information about the Wikipedia's users.

-In 2008 the Wikipedia had had fewer than 65,000 articles and was ranked No. 29 out of the Wikipedias, behind the Esperanto Wikipedia and the Slovenian Wikipedia.
+In 2008 the Arabic Wikipedia had fewer than 65,000 articles and was ranked No. 29 out of the Wikipedias, behind the Esperanto Wikipedia and the Slovenian Wikipedia.
 Noam Cohen of The New York Times reported that, to many of the attendees of the 2008 Wikimania conference in Alexandria, Egypt, the "woeful shape of the Arabic Wikipedia has been the cause of chagrin."
-Cohen stated that out of Egyptians, fewer than 10% "are thought to have internet access" and of those with internet access many tend to be knowledgeable in English and have a preference of communicating in that language.
+Cohen stated that fewer than 10% of Egyptians are estimated to have internet access and of those with internet access many tend to be knowledgeable in English and have a preference of communicating in that language.
 The Arabic Wikipedia had 118,870 articles as of 15 January 2010.